-Chrome 80 will launch February 4, 2020 with new default settings for the SameSite cookie attribute.
-These changes could dramatically impact third-party cookie tracking, loosely akin to Safari's ITP.
+Chrome 80 launched February 4, 2020 with new default settings for the SameSite cookie attribute.
+These changes may dramatically impact third-party cookie tracking, loosely akin to Safari's ITP.

 This article explains what SameSite attributes are and what you need to do as a publisher to continue monetizing your ad platform.